December 2023 Quarterly Activities Report

 Click here for the full ASX Release

-This article includes content from Firebird Metals Limited, licensed for the purpose of publishing on Investing News Australia.
+This article includes content from Global Oil & Gas Limited, licensed for the purpose of publishing on Investing News Australia.
 This article does not constitute financial product advice.
 It is your responsibility to perform proper due diligence before acting upon any information provided here.
 Please refer to our full disclaimer here.

 - Corporate info